MPACT-ORG/mpact-compiler/README.md

 git submodule update --init --recursive --progress
 ```

-All following commands assume you remain in the `mpact-compiler` directory.
+All of the following commands assume you remain in the `mpact-compiler` directory.

 ### Setup Python virtual environment